briancaffey/briancaffey.github.io/content/2023/01/07/i-deployed-the-same-containerized-serverless-django-app-with-aws-cdk-terraform-and-pulumi.md

 The web service is what defines the main Django application as well as the frontend website (JavaScript SPA or SSR site).
 I designed the Web Service resources group to be able to support both traditional Django apps (powered by templates), or for Django apps that service only a limited number of endpoints.
 This `c/m/c` has an input parameter called `pathPatterns` which determines which paths it serves.
 For example, you Django container may serve traffic for `/api/*` and `/admin/*` only, or it may want to serve all traffic (`/*`).

-The way I use these components in ad hoc and prod environments is heavily opinionated in that it:
+The way I use these components in ad hoc and prod environments is heavily opinionated in that:

-- assumes that the frontend SPA/SSR site should have a lower priority rule than the backend service and should route request paths matching `/*`, while the backend service routes requests for a specific list of path patterns (`/api/*`, `/admin/*`, `/graphql/*`, etc.).
+- it assumes that the frontend SPA/SSR site should have a lower priority rule than the backend service and should route request paths matching `/*`, while the backend service routes requests for a specific list of path patterns (`/api/*`, `/admin/*`, `/graphql/*`, etc.).

 You may want Django to handle most of your routes and 404 pages, in which case you would want the SPA to only handle requests matching certain paths.
 This would require some more consideration and careful refactoring.